jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).011.png)

 Software can’t execute without commands.
-When you run a command, an object *might something*.
+When you run a command, an object *might do something*.

 A button could have a __Set Text__ command for instance, which sets the text displayed on the button.